Leader-board/Reports/Report 6M - Crossing oceans.md

 ## Part 6 - Photographs

 Here you go!
 Only a small selection is included for obvious reasons.
 Mostly from the second semester, because that’s where the best photos are.
+Again as a reminder for **M** users, hover over the image to see the description.

 ![Figure 20 Bowling, January 12 2020 (a day before Semester 2 classes started).
 The bowler was some Steve.
 This was organised by a group for international students and included free bowling, something that would usually be charged for](assets/R6P20.png "Figure 20 Bowling, January 12 2020 (a day before Semester 2 classes started).
 The bowler was some Steve.
 This was organised by a group for international students and included free bowling, something that would usually be charged for")
 ![Figure 21 View from near my residence, January 17 2020](assets/R6P21.png "Figure 21 View from near my residence, January 17 2020")